intercede-sdk/LlmTranslateResx/readme.md

 - uri (of the llm). e.g. https://myprovisionedinstance.openai.azure.com
 - apiKey (to auth to the llm).
 Be careful not to share this.
 - model (of llm hosted at that uri)
+- azure (true if it is an azure hosted model otherwise false.
+If this is set incorrectly you may get http 404 errors)

 It is common for software that uses resx files to require a separate step (with ResGen.exe) to then .resources file(s) from the .res(x) files.
 This utility does not perform that step.